4 Reasons You Should Review Your Insurance

 - Belongings limits – Your home, renters, or condo policy comes with a belongings limit.
 This is the maximum amount that you will get paid out if you were to experience a loss.
 If a fire took away everything you own, would your belongings limit be enough to replace it all?

 - Special Belongings – Not all belongings are created equal.
-Some of your stuff (jewelry, sports equipment… etc.) may have a restriction on them within our belongings limit.
+Some of your stuff (jewellery, sports equipment… etc.) may have a restriction on them within our belongings limit.
 Special belongings often need to be scheduled specifically onto your policy to make sure they are fully covered.
 Some belongings are also not covered at all by your home insurance.
 Things like quads and snowmobiles will need their own individual policies.
 This is why reviewing with your advisor is essential!

 Above are just 4 big reasons to review your insurance.
-Howver, if you’ve experienced any changes in your life (getting older counts!) and you want to make sure are protected, a quick call with an advisor can help you quickly assess your coverage and give you the peace of mind you deserve.
+However, if you’ve experienced any changes in your life (getting older counts!) and you want to make sure are protected, a quick call with an advisor can help you quickly assess your coverage and give you the peace of mind you deserve.

 Want to review?